e-valuation/EvaP/docs/installation.rst

 ----------------------

 EvaP has components which need to react to timed events.
-This behavior is implemented by running a cronjob, which in turn triggers a management command.
+This behavior is implemented by running two cronjobs, which in turn trigger a management command.
+One should be run hourly and the other one daily

 For example you could use a /etc/cron.hourly/evap like